jasonstorey3/startup/README.md

 use 'this' to make a direct reference to varible in realm of function

 use ${ to enter variable into a string

+look at the netwrok tab to see errors on why something may not be functioning properly

+add event listener waits for user to do something

+use .setattribute to manipulate specific part of html tag